 So what do we expect from the future?
-In fiscal year 2018, For fiscal year 2018, we are anticipating sales of €150 million to €160 million.
-Whether all projects will be the results of our operating and strategic measures will completed as planned and market introduction will be appear even more clearly than they have to date.
-We are going to unlock additional targeted growth potential on achieved on schedule will have a significant influence on the basis of close relations with our key customers and this planning.
-This is partially outside our influence, as with an optimally tailored product portfolio.
-Last but not could also be seen in the last fiscal year. least, we recognize a growing need for increasingly complex sensor solutions, which enables us to offer our With regard to profitability, we are anticipating another year-on-year increase.
-In 2018, the EBIT margin should customers products that create a real competitive advantage for them.
-This is not only in Germany and come to at least 7% and, ideally, it would be 9%.
-Europe but also in America and Asia, where we are focusing on targeted expansion of our presence.
-Our goal Some effort will be needed to achieve these goals. with this is to achieve an average annual growth of 10% in the medium term.
+In fiscal year 2018, the results of our operating and strategic measures will appear even more clearly than they have to date.
+We are going to unlock additional targeted growth potential on the basis of close relations with our key customers and with an optimally tailored product portfolio.
+Last but not least, we recognize a growing need for increasingly complex sensor solutions, which enables us to offer our customers products that create a real competitive advantage for them.
+This is not only in Germany and Europe but also in America and Asia, where we are focusing on targeted expansion of our presence.
+Our goal with this is to achieve an average annual growth of 10% in the medium term.